This is a bugfix release for the current MySQL Community Server production release family. It replaces MySQL 5.0.51b.

-The server no longer issues warnings for truncation of excess
+The server handled truncation of values having excess trailing

 Important Note; Replication: Network timeouts between the master and the slave could result in corruption of the relay log.
 This fix rectifies a long-standing replication issue when using unreliable networks, including replication over wide area networks such as the Internet.
 If you experience reliability issues and see many You have an error in your SQL syntax errors on replication slaves, we strongly recommend that you upgrade to a MySQL version which includes this fix.
 (Bug #26489)

 MySQL Cluster: Incorrectly handled parameters could lead to a crash in the Transaction Coordinator during a node failure, causing other data nodes to fail.
 (Bug #33168)

 An improperly reset internal signal was observed as a hang when

 MySQL failed to compile using gcc 4.3 on

 MySQL Cluster: The failure of a DDL statement could sometimes lead to node failures when attempting to execute subsequent DDL statements.
 (Bug #34160)

 A periodic failure to flush the send buffer by the